mailsac/mailsac-examples/about/faq.rst

 1. The sender blocks traffic to disposable email providers like Mailsac.
 This is common with email signups or email verifications.
 People running websites do not want a bunch of spam accounts.
 2. Large message size.
-Mailsac only supports messages up to about 2 MB.
+The max message size is 2.5MB
 3. Fast recycling.
 Without enough message storage, your inbound emails may be deleted quickly.
 4. Throttling.
 Non-paying customers can be throttled for sending too much.
 We